mohammadbashiri/non-invasive-deep-brain-stimulation/Matlab/README.md

 * Clone the github repo at github.com/mohammadbashiri/non-invasive-deep-brain-stimulation
 * Open Matlab and go to the project directory

+---

 ### E-field distribution

+Codes related to E-field distribution, let you do the following:
+* Create two sets of electrodes (each set can have as many electrodes)
+* Position each electrode individually in 3D space
+* Chose different stimulation amplitudes for each electrode individually

+Here is an exmaple:

+---

 ### Available stimulation signals